In 2016, strict regulations came into force that ensured hazardous waste was categorised properly and dealt with correctly.

-People could find themselves with severe injuries such as burns or frostbite or asphyxiation from carbon dioxide, for example.
+For example, people could find themselves with severe injuries such as burns or frostbite or asphyxiation from carbon dioxide.

-Sulfuric acid can cause severe burns and severe lung damage if it is inhaled, asbestos can cause cancers such as mesothelioma, argon can cause tissue damage, and incorrectly-stored LPG could cause a major explosion.
+Sulphuric acid can cause severe burns and severe lung damage if it is inhaled, asbestos can cause cancers such as mesothelioma, argon can cause tissue damage, and incorrectly-stored LPG could cause a significant explosion.

-There is a risk that hazardous waste could pollute the water table and have a hugely detrimental effect on the environment – from plants and trees to wildlife.
+There is a risk that special waste like hazardous waste could pollute the water table and be hugely detrimental to the environment – from plants and trees to wildlife.

-The aim of the categorisation process has been to ensure waste is handled and processed correctly to reduce that risk to people and the planet.
+The categorisation process has aimed to ensure special waste is handled and processed correctly to reduce that risk to people and the planet.

-Any business which fails to comply with the rules could find itself being taken to court, facing the prospect of hefty fines and clear-up costs.
+Any organisation that produces hazardous waste and fails to comply with the government rules could find itself being taken to court, facing the prospect of hefty fines and clean-up costs.

 Any injury to a staff member or member of the public could also result in a substantial claim for damages.